Malindo Air Business Class: OMG, We Flew Business Class for the First Time!

 And then, by fate, my eyes noticed that Malindo Air Business Class was cheaper than the Economy class!

 How on earth could it happen?
 I didn’t know!
 But I knew I must book the tickets right there, right then.
 I filled up my particulars and my husband’s, then the website gave us an error message.
 I refreshed, the price has increased!
 But it’s STILL cheaper than Economy Class.
 It was a no-brainer.
-We booked our tickets at the revised price, MYR 209/person one-way all-in.
+We booked our tickets at the revised price.
 We rejoiced!
 A dream was coming alive soon and we couldn’t wait.

 Two days before the flight